sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-sales-core/btp-integration-suite-integral-sales-core.md

     ![Setting up the C4C request call](setup_c4c_call.png)

 2. Go to the Processing tab.
-Search in the Resource Path fpr `CustomerOrderCollection` and download the XSD schema (this will be your XSD schema for your target message).
+Search in the Resource Path for `CustomerOrderCollection` and download the XSD schema (this will be your XSD schema for your target message).

     ![Setting up the C4C request call](setup_c4c_call2.png)